Swasth-Apps/swasth.co/src/pages/blog/panic-disorder.md

 Session 7 - Coping with relapse

-These sessions come a time limit of 7 days as you need to complete each session within a week.
+These sessions come with a time limit of 7 days as you need to complete each session within a week.
 Later you will land into another session by default, although you may complete the session later in case of some urgency.
-Also, you get the facility of URL to change the sessions as per your choice but here again the time limit remains the same.
+Also, you get the facility of URL to change the sessions as per your choice but here again, the time limit remains the same.
 Apart from these sessions, we have a panel of experts whom you can contact anytime throughout your journey with RESILIENS.
 We work as a team to help you out 24/7.

 **THIS TIME, DO TAKE THE COURAGE TO PICK THE RIGHTEST!
 DON'T PANIC!
 JOIN RESILIENS!**